-14 - 20 May 2018 is Dying Matters Awareness Week.
+13 - 19 May 2019 is Dying Matters Awareness Week.
 Every year in May, Dying Matters and its coalition members host an Awareness Week, which gives an opportunity to place the importance of talking about dying, death and bereavement firmly on the national agenda.
-The theme for 2018 is, "What Can You Do... in your community?"
+The theme for 2019 is, "Are we ready?"

 The Cochrane evidence on this topic area are: